rebootl/reboot.li/s5/notes.md

 - scrollbar in chromium
 - notes 404 when logged out
-- login with blank credentials goes to blank page
 - error when no entries in timeline and navigate somewhere else

+- login with blank credentials goes to blank page => FIXED, use 401 page for now